 Our corporate headquarters, main manufacturing site and a large part of our R&D division are located in Reykjavik, Iceland.
 This facility provides us with purpose-built GMP and has highly integrated capabilities for producing biosimilars at scale.
 The facility is currently approximately 140,000 square feet and utilizes single-use technology to manufacture drug substance and drug product.
 It houses our R&D, quality control and quality assurance teams and has an active and valid GMP certificate issued by the Icelandic Medicines Authority authorizing Investigational Medicinal Product and commercial manufacturing.
 In December 2020, we broke ground on an expansion of our Reykjavik facility that will double the total footprint, adding another 140,000 square feet.
-The expansion is expected to be completed in 2023 and will give additional redundancy in drug product capacity, assembly of combination products and devices, and secondary packaging.
+The expansion provides space for R&D activities, and is expected to be completed in 2024.
+It is also is expected to give additional redundancy in drug product capacity, assembly of combination products and devices, and secondary packaging.
 Additionally, the expansion will support increased warehousing and other supportive functions.
-With the expansion of the Reykjavik facility's manufacturing capabilities, we expect our capabilities to be able to meet the demand for our products, after obtaining regulatory approval and commercial launch, in the near future.
+With the expansion of the Reykjavik facility's manufacturing capabilities, we expect our capabilities to be able to meet the demand for our products, after obtaining regulatory approval and commercial launch, in the near future